 What is dado railing?
-Learn more about this common molding and a creative way how to easily update a boring hallway.
+Learn more about this common molding and how to use modern dado rail ideas for the hallway.

 Howdy!
 Welcome back to the New Year New Room Refresh challenge hosted by my good friend Casa Watkins Living.
 Today marks week 3 of this one-month room makeover and I’m excited to share how I added more architectural detail to our hallways with dado rails and crown molding.

-New Year New Room Refresh: Dado Railing and Crown Molding in the Hallway
+New Year New Room Refresh: Modern Dado Rail Ideas for the Hallway

 Make sure to scroll to the bottom of this post to see the other talented participants’ progress in this fun challenge and come back next week for more progress and two more weeks for our final reveals!